Lexus NX 300h Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Lexus NX 300h are $1,314 a year for full coverage.
-Comprehensive costs an estimated $250, collision costs $446, and liability coverage costs around $460.
-Liability-only coverage costs as low as $510 a year, with high-risk coverage costing around $2,852.
-Teenage drivers receive the highest rates at $5,046 a year or more.
+Average insurance rates for a Lexus NX 300h are $1,314 a year including full coverage.
+Comprehensive costs approximately $250, collision insurance costs $446, and liability coverage is estimated at $460.
+A liability-only policy costs approximately $510 a year, and high-risk insurance costs around $2,852.
+16-year-old drivers receive the highest rates at up to $5,046 a year.

 Average premium for full coverage: $1,314

-Price estimates include $500 deductible amounts, split liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all states and for all NX 300h models.
+Prices include $500 deductible amounts, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and for all NX 300h models.

 Price Range by Coverage and Risk